Chomeiji Temple, the Temple of Long Life

 Several hundred years later, Prince Shotoku found Sukune’s inscription in the tree.
 Since Sukune was a very famous politician indeed, Prince Shotoku was quite impressed with his discovery.
 Just then, an old man appeared and instructed the prince to carve the tree into a Kannon statue.
 Prince Shotoku followed the man’s instructions and enshrined his statue in the little temple, naming it “Chomeiji” meaning, “the temple of long life”.

-The hondo enshrines Senju Kannon statue and two other Kannon statues, Jyuichimen-Kannon and Sho-Kannon, all of which date back to the 10-12th centuries.
-These statues are only periodically out for public viewing and we aren’t when the temple is going to have them on display again.
-(The last time was in 2009.)
+The Hondo enshrines a Senju Kannon statue and two other Kannon statues, Jyuichimen-Kannon and Sho-Kannon, all of which date back to the 10-12th centuries.
+These statues are only periodically out for public viewing and we aren’t sure when the temple is going to have them on display again.

-Behind the hondo is the shutara-iwa, which is many believe is the physical embodiment of Takenouchi no Sukune.
+Also, Behind the hondo is the shutara-iwa, which many believe is the physical embodiment of Takenouchi no Sukune.
+In Shiga, several shrines and temples that enshrine a huge rock.
+Of course, there are geological reasons why they are there, but Japanese people used to worship all those rocks as sacred.

-After visiting hondo, make sure to go to the top of the mountain, which takes only a few minutes.
+After visiting the Hondo, make sure to go to the top of the mountain, which takes only a few minutes.
 You can get a great view of Lake Biwa from the top of the mountain.

 Address |